wikibus/JsonLD.Entities/readme.md

 becuase any document can be represented in numerous equivalent ways.
 For that purpose the [specification][jsonld-spec] defines a set of
 [algorithms][jsonld-api], which can transform a JSON-LD document between those representations.

-Below example shows how the default `IContextProvider` is used to adjust the document strucuture,
+Below example shows how the default `IContextProvider` is used to adjust the document strucuture before deserializing.
+Perceptive reader would have probably noticed already that the `@context` must conform to model's properties.
+Pascal case in c#, camel case in JSON.

 ``` c#
 [Test]